-We are offering up to 526,316 Class A Units (assuming a public offering price of \$1.33 per Class A Unit, the closing price of our common stock on The NASDAQ Capital Market on June 27, 2017).
+We are offering up to 1,849,460 Class A Units at a public offering price of \$1.05 per unit.
 Each Class A Unit will consist of one share of our common stock and one warrant to purchase one share of our common stock.
 The Class A Units will not be certificated and the shares of common stock and warrants part of such Units are immediately separable and will be issued separately in this offering.